zezulka/GpioDebuggerAgent/README.md

 Bulldog
 -----------
 All the prerequisites are listed in `https://github.com/SilverThings/bulldog` and hold true also for the repository used to store the Bullog for the agent, `https://github.com/zezulka/bulldog`.
 Building the library itself should also be equivalent to what is mentioned on the same page.
-Due to the limited resources of the Raspberry Pi devices, it is highly recommended to compile and build the library outside of a Pi and then simply `scp` the resulting .jar file.
+Due to the limited resources of the Raspberry Pi devices, it is highly recommended to compile and build the library outside of a Pi and then simply copy the resulting .jar file to the remote machine.
+You can also use the deployment feature present in the client which does it for you.

 Agent
 ----------